a115/json-graph-repl/README.md

         "available_to": "2017-11-18"
     }

-    /CAT3 >find food8  // Print all paths to this node ID /CAT3/CAT32/FOOD8
+    /CAT3> find food8  // Print all paths to this node ID /CAT3/CAT32/FOOD8

+    /CAT3> cd $    // Switch to the last shown path /CAT3/CAT32/FOOD8>